“There are very few crossroads anymore. . .

 Or was this the America that most of us long for?

 Were my observations real?
 Were my qualitative research lenses deceiving me?
 Wow, where did these people come from?
 Surely not from one rural, urban, suburban zip code.
-So, does this mean that Diversity has arrived – that we don’t have to wait for 2030, 2040, 2050?
-The human vignettes were real because I had observed such realities before.
-This was not an aberration but an affirmation – now more than ever.
+So, does this mean that Diversity has arrived – that we don’t have to wait for 2030?

-I could not stop thinking of other examples where Diversity was obvious – airports, tech stores, athletic events, college campuses, Costco, IKEA type venues, buses, trains, subways, graduations, parks, hospitals, malls, movie theaters, summer camps, Secretary of State Offices, Voting Precincts.
+I could not stop thinking of other examples where Diversity was obvious – airports, tech stores, athletic events, college campuses, Costco-IKEA type venues, buses, trains, subways, graduations, parks, hospitals, malls, movie theaters, summer camps, voting precincts.